How To Catch Salmon In A River: Guides Explain Methods And More

 During this high dirty water time, anglers have the option to fish smaller rivers that clear faster or may not have become as high and muddy.
 Or, anglers can go further up into the headwaters, where the rivers tend to stay clearer.
 I will do both, depending on the best option.

-I will also sometimes target the smaller clearer tributaries of the bigger rivers and fish up these tributaries or at the mouth of them.
+I will also sometimes target the smaller, clearer tributaries of the bigger rivers and fish up these tributaries or at the mouth of them.

 During high waters, it is difficult to see where you are stepping in fast-moving and murky water.
 Therefore, anglers should fish near the edges of the rivers.

-Guide Tip: When the water is high and muddy I look for travel routes and concentration spots.
-I also fish closer to shore since the calmest and slowest is water is near the bank and salmon will often move out of the very fast water and swim up the edges of the river.
+Guide Tip: When the water is high and muddy, I look for travel routes and concentration spots.
+I also fish closer to shore since the calmest and slowest is water is near the bank, and salmon will often move out of the very fast water and swim up the edges of the river.

 Concentration spots might be small pockets or areas that funnel the salmon.
 You can see in the picture below the slower water on the right side.
-That slow water just below the rapids is a concentration spot and the salmon will hold there before they shoot up through the fast rapids.
+That slow water just below the rapids is a concentration spot, and the salmon will hold there before they shoot up through the fast rapids.

-If you want to know how to catch salmon in rivers, you should know that one of the most effective methods for salmon fishing is to float fish.
+You should know that one of the most effective methods for salmon fishing is to float fish.

-Float fishing for salmon simply means you are presenting a bait below a bobber which is more commonly called a float by river anglers.
+Float fishing for salmon simply means you are presenting a bait below a bobber, which is more commonly called a float by river anglers.
 You drift your float and your bait down the river to the fish in the most natural way possible.

 The float suspends your bait just off the bottom and keeps it in the strike zone longer.